History of Paraguay: Stroessner

-The concentration of wealth and land in the hands of a few made Paraguay the most unequal country on the planet.
-Humanitarian organizations such as Oxfam and Amnesty International have denounced that it continues to have one of the highest rates of land concentration in Latin America.
-According to Oxfam, 1.6% of the population owns 80% of the land.
-And, according to Oxfam, stronism is directly responsible: between 1954 and 1989 some 8 million hectares were distributed irregularly among friends of power, he says.
-That's a third of arable land.

-On 3 February 1989, Stroessner was overthrown in a counter-coup headed by his close associate General Andrés Rodríguez.
+On 3 February 1989, Stroessner was overthrown in a coup headed by his close associate General Andrés Rodríguez.
 He went into exile in Brazil, where he died in 2006.
-At the time of his death, Stroessner was the defendant in several human rights cases in Paraguay.
+At the time of his death, Stroessner was the defendant in several international human rights cases.
 President Rodríguez instituted political, legal, and economic reforms and initiated a rapprochement with the international community.
 In the municipal elections of 1991, opposition candidates won several major urban centers, including Asunción.